Nationalism and Decolonization in Africa

 He played a central role in planning, mobilizing, and executing the Zanzibar Revolution of January 1964, earning recognition as the mastermind and principal organizer of the uprising.

-6. Fall of clove prices in the world market in the early 1960s created severe economic problems in Zanzibar.
+Fall of clove prices in the world market in the early 1960s created economic crisis.

 Clove was main export and source of revenue, the government under Sultan Jamshid bin Abdullah faced reduced income.